-Ed note: Carolyn Eichin is an award-winner baker who, with her husband Chris, runs the B Street House Bed & Breakfast in Virginia City, Nevada.
+Editor’s note: Carolyn Eichin is an award-winner baker who, with her husband Chris, used to run the B Street House Bed & Breakfast in Virginia City, Nevada.
+(She recently emailed me to let us know that the B Street House B&B has permanently closed.)
 Carolyn’s walls are studded with prestigious baking awards from Sunset and Better Homes & Garden Magazine.
-Here, she shares one of her guests’ favorites: Swiss American Apple Strudel.
+Despite the closing of her lovely establishment, here Carolyn shares one of her guests’ former avorites: Swiss American Apple Strudel.

-My apple strudel recipe is called Swiss-American because the original recipe came from my husband’s Swiss relatives.
+Here Carolyn writes: My apple strudel recipe is called Swiss-American because the original recipe came from my husband’s Swiss relatives.
 I tinkered with the recipe and have what, to my taste buds, is the perfect apple strudel.
-Many of our guests agree.
+Many of our former guests at our B&B would agree.

 One word of caution about puff pastry: I don’t make it from scratch.
 Puff pastry is rather labor intensive.
 Even our relatives in Switzerland do not make puff pastry from scratch.
 I buy Pepperidge Farms and let it defrost in the refrigerator.
-Try not to tear it when making the strudel. — Carolyn Eichin, B Street House Bed & Breakfast
+Try not to tear it when making the strudel. — Carolyn Eichin, former owner of B Street House Bed & Breakfast, Virginia City, Nevada

 Swiss-American Apple Strudel